massoncorlette/PersonalBlogAPI/README.md

 For this project we will be setting up an API for users to be able to sign in access and comment on my personal blog, while on my admin side I can post and edit my posts.
-This is practice for me to keep my backend and frontend inside their own repos, keeping routes protected with JWT's upon requests from routes.
+This is practice for me to keep my backend and frontend inside their own repos, keeping routes protected with JWT's upon requests from routes, and for login authorization.
+JWT is generated upon user login and and stored client side for further requests until log out.
+Passport JWT strategy is used to jwt.verify requests instead of manually verify every request.

 Review this for following REST, REVIEW THE MODULAR SECTION at the bottom of page: https://www.robinwieruch.de/node-express-server-rest-api/